Claude Platform Docs

 Fine-grained tool streaming

-Stream tool inputs character-by-character for latency-sensitive applications.
+Stream tool inputs without server-side JSON buffering for latency-sensitive applications.

 This feature is eligible for Zero Data Retention (ZDR).
 When your organization has a ZDR arrangement, data sent through this feature is not stored after the API response is returned.